YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

 To dynamically add CSS and meta data from the controller, you use methods from the `Assets addon <../../api/classes/Assets.common.html>`_.
 In the ``controller.server.js`` below, the ``index`` function determines the calling device using the ``context`` object seen above.
 To add metadata for the iPhone, the ``addBlob`` method is called from the ``Assets`` addon.
-The appropriate CSS file is dynamically attached to the view template with ``ac.assets.addCss``.
+The appropriate CSS file is dynamically attached to the template with ``ac.assets.addCss``.

 .. code-block:: javascript